Pediatric Kidney Expert Receives Young Investigator Award

 Dr. Ruebner said the study reinforces the importance of closely following children for the first signs of kidney disease after they receive a liver transplant.
-The Nephrology program at The Children’s Hospital of Philadelphia was again ranked in the top two pediatric programs in the nation by U.S.News & World Report’s 2012-13 survey of Best Children’s Hospitals, announced this week.
+The Nephrology program at The Children’s Hospital of Philadelphia has consistently ranked in the top four pediatric programs in the nation by U.S.News & World Report’ survey of Best Children’s Hospitals.

 Published on in CHOP News